jamby77/take-this-note/README.md

 # Take This Note
-This app relies on [Drizzle](https://github.com/drizzle-orm/drizzle) for the database and [Clerk](https://clerk.com) for authentication.
+This app relies on [Drizzle ORM](https://github.com/drizzle-orm/drizzle) for the database and [Clerk](https://clerk.com) for authentication.
 ## Prerequisites